zoran759/Go-KYC-Microservice/README.md

 ### **Specific KYC providers**

-KYC providers have different configuration options so twas inevitable to implement a specific config for each one of them.
+KYC providers have different configuration options and that was implemented as a specific config for each one of them.
 But mostly they are identical.

 For instructions on integration of a specific KYC provider, please, refer this list: